 What kinds of events do SWB members get to participate in and how do they better their community through these events?

 Through the Service Pillar, SWB members are able to participate in a wide range of philanthropy based events throughout the semester.
 Events hosted in the past involve a combination of fundraising and hands-on activities focused on a particular cause or movement.
 Members are able to make an impact on campus and in the surrounding community through engaging with the philanthropic interests of the organization!

 How can I build relationships with people just like me who want to learn more about business?

 You can build relationships with your peers and expand your network by attending social events!
 Most events are tailored to be very interactive and let members get a chance to get to know each other in a stress free way.
 Examples of events we did this year were bowling, scavenger hunts, and trivia.

 What if I do not know what I want to major in or am unsure about how to select a career path?

 For those who are unsure of what they want to pursue in their future, we always encourage them to reach out!
 Whether it is to a member of the executive board or professionals who present, asking questions will always help gain an understanding of what you do and don't want.
 By joining SWB, you gain a network of experienced students and working professionals that are always willing to help.
-In addition to this, get more involved with what you are passionate about by applying to the Marketing Committee and Service Committee where you can work in a small group of peers to collaborate and contribute more to SWB.
+In addition to this, get more involved with what you are passionate about by applying to the Marketing Committee, Service Committee, or Media Committee where you can work in a small group of peers to collaborate and contribute more to SWB.